open-education-hub/operating-systems/content/chapters/app-interact/lab/content/password-cracker.md

 # Password Cracker

-In this example we will solve the following problem: given the sha512 hash of a password, we want to obtain the password that generated the hash.
+In this example, we will solve the following problem: given the sha512 hash of a password, we want to obtain the password that generated the hash.

 Since a hash function is not reversible, one way to solve this problem is by brute-force: generate all possible word combinations, compute the hash for each word, and compare it with our desired hash value.
 This is not feasible for long passwords, so for our example we will consider only passwords containing lowercase letters and having the length of 4.